North Cascades National Park | Stephen Mather Wilderness

-Sourdough is one of the oldest established U.S. Forest Service lookout sites and has been a muse for poets including Philip Whalen and Gary Snyder.
+Sourdough is one of the oldest established U.S. Forest Service lookout sites and the trail to the lookout is the toughest designated trail inside North Cascades National Park.
+Sourdough has been a muse for poets including Philip Whalen and Gary Snyder.
 The views from the summit of the North Cascades and Hozomeen are spectacular but you’ll have to climb nearly 5,000′ to get there.

 Photos from a 2016 visit.